jaycech3n/CwF/README.md

-**This repository will be deprecated soon.**
-Development has moved to [https://github.com/jaycech3n/internal-diagrams](https://github.com/jaycech3n/internal-diagrams).
+*This repository will soon be deprecated.
+Development has moved to [https://github.com/jaycech3n/internal-diagrams](https://github.com/jaycech3n/internal-diagrams).*

 ---
 ### CwFs in HoTT-Agda